-North Carolina family law does not give preference to one gender over the other, and unwed fathers may be eligible for visitation rights.
+North Carolina family laws do not give preference to one gender over the other in child custody decisions, and unwed fathers may be eligible for visitation rights.

-We can help you to obtain sole physical / legal custody or joint physical / legal custody of the child.
+We can help you to seek sole physical / legal custody or joint physical / legal custody of your child.
 If you are denied physical custody, we can work to secure visitation rights that will allow you to have quality parenting time with your child and allow your relationship to thrive.

 No child custody arrangement is permanent.
 Child custody is always subject to being modified.
 If you are not satisfied with your current child custody arrangement, contact Charles R. Ullman & Associates.
 We can put our skill and experience to work for you.

-If you reached a parenting agreement with the child’s other parent outside of court, then the sole matter in a child custody modification will be to determine what arrangement will serve the best interests of the child.
+If you reached a parenting agreement with the child’s other parent outside of court, such as parallel parenting then the sole matter in a child custody modification will be to determine what arrangement will serve the best interests of the child.
 If the child’s custody resulted from a court order, then you will need to show “changed circumstances” that have adversely affected the child.
-If a child is in danger or being harmed, we can help you obtain an emergency custody order.
+If a child is in danger of being harmed, we can help you obtain an emergency custody order.